quicsec/quicsec/docs/FilterChain.md

 - Configured Under: "waf" key.
 - Implementation: Utilizes Coraza, a robust WAF.

-Settings: Array of rules for request filtering.
+Settings: Array of directives for request filtering.
 - Rule: "SecRule REQUEST_URI \"@contains admin\" \"id:1,phase:1,deny,status:403,msg:'Access to admin area is restricted',log,auditlog\"" specifies a security rule for the WAF that prevents access to the path /admin.
-For more detailed info regarding rules please go  to [Coraza](https://github.com/corazawaf/coraza) project.
+For more detailed info regarding directives please go to [Coraza](https://coraza.io/docs/seclang/directives/) docs.
 - Customization: Add or remove rules based on security requirements.

 **External Authentication Filter (OPA)**: